 major distribution and travel routes providing service for passengers and commerce.

-- AIR - Three international airports service 62 million passengers annually: Baltimore/ Washington International Thurgood Marshall, Washington Dulles International and Ronald Reagan National.
+- AIR - Four international airports are easily accessible: Baltimore/ Washington International Thurgood Marshall, Washington Dulles International, Ronald Reagan National and Philadelphia International Airport.

 - RAIL - Amtrak offers a 3-hour ride on the Acela Express between New York and Washington, DC.; two Class I freight rail carriers, CSX and Norfolk Southern, and five short lines.